API keys let you authenticate programmatic requests to the DocPipe API, such as triggering pipelines via the webhook trigger.

 Key scope

 API keys are scoped to your organization.
-A key can access any pipe in the organization that has an HTTP trigger configured.
-The key carries the ApiKeyAuth.Trigger.Create permission, allowing it to submit files to any active pipe’s HTTP trigger.
+A key can access any pipe in the organization that has a webhook trigger configured.
+The key carries the ApiKeyAuth.Trigger.Create permission, allowing it to submit documents to any active pipe’s webhook trigger.

 Managing keys